connorvict/coding-challenge/README.md

 # Coding Challenge

-Test Client API Implementation for a coding challenge.
+Test Client API Implementation for a coding challenge done using Node.

 To run from base directory:
 ```